-Note, the standard of whether a residence student is responsible or not responsible is not to the extent required in a criminal case (beyond a reasonable doubt).
-It rests with a preponderance of evidence, or on a balance of probabilities - that is, would a reasonable person, upon reviewing the information provided, come to the same conclusion as the administrator reviewing the case.
+residence student is responsible or not responsible is not to the extent required in a criminal case (beyond a reasonable doubt).
+It rests with a preponderance of evidence, or on a balance of probabilities.
+Something is considered proven on a balance of probabilities if it is more likely than not to have occurred.